 If you do not obtain your police check through the Victoria Police website, you must ensure the relevant check can be used for the purposes of the BLA/the Estate Agents Act 1980.
 You should confirm with the relevant check provider if you have any doubt.

 When you start or cease employment, your employer should reflect this in their myCAV account.
 This notifies the Business Licensing Authority and ensures the public register contains the correct employment details.

 Each time you seek re-employment as an agent’s representative, your new employer must separately verify that you meet all the eligibility criteria.

 You must apply for permission to work as an agent’s representative or continue to work as one if you:

 - have been convicted or found guilty of any offence involving fraud, dishonesty, drug trafficking or violence punishable by three months or more imprisonment (whether or not a jail sentence was imposed), within the last 10 years

 - are the cause of a successful claim against the Victorian Property Fund or a corresponding fund.

 If you become ineligible as a result of any of the above, you may continue to work in the role (pending the BLA’s decision) if you apply for permission within 30 days of the above occurring.
-For more information on applying, view our Disqualification and permissions - estate agents page.
+For more information on applying, view Disqualification and permissions.

-If you hold a current registration equivalent to an agent's representative (e.g. salesperson) in another Australian state or territory, you may apply to the BLA to work as an agent’s representative in Victoria.
+If you hold a current registration for a role similar to that of an agent's representative (for example, a salesperson) in another Australian state or territory, or in New Zealand, you are no longer able to apply to the BLA under mutual recognition to work as an agent’s representative in Victoria.